NateMacLaurin/Kestra-coding-test/README.md

 # Kestra-coding-test
-.NET Core MVC WebApp API Home Page with SQL
+.NET Core MVC WebApp API Home Page built with C# and the bootstrap framework with an MS SQL database.